 Sally Goldenbaum Goldenbaum is an editor of a publishing company that features veterinary items.
 She also writes the Queen Bees Quilt Mystery Series… for all of you quilters!
 (And non-quilters, too!)
 Also, she writes the Seaside Knitters Mystery Series which is set in a coastal town in Massachusetts.

-Debra H. Goldstein Goldstein is a judge and author of the Denney Silber Mystery Series.
+Debra H. Goldstein Goldstein is a judge and author of the Sarah Blair Mystery Series which features a sleuth who isn’t used to housework and her Siamese cat, RahRah.
+The books contain quick and easy recipes – which are exactly the type of recipes I like!
+She also writes the Denney Silber Mystery Series.
 The series takes place in Michigan, and is set during the 1970s.
 Denney, the sleuth, is a student at the University of Michigan.
-She also writes the Carrie Martin and the Mah Jongg Players Mystery Series which is set in Alabama.
+Debra also writes the Carrie Martin and the Mah Jongg Players Mystery Series which is set in Alabama.

 J.G.
 Goodhind or Jean G. Goodhind Goodhind writes the Honey Driver Mystery Series which features the manager of a hotel in Bath who is also a liaison with the Bath police.